 Setting expectations around data sharing and reproducibility

 Data sharing and reproducibility are emerging as key components of robust and transparent scientific research.
 Editorial policies should encourage authors to make their data, code and methods publicly available, allowing other researchers to verify, reproduce or build upon their findings.
+Further points related to data policy can be found in the ‘Disciplinary considerations’ section.

 Editorial policies should outline the journal’s requirements for data sharing, including any preferred repositories or data formats, as well as expectations for data citation and acknowledgement.
 Notably, different types of repositories are available, including institutional, disciplinary or generalist.
 Because many repositories are available, it may be challenging for journals to find and choose a suitable option to recommend to authors.
 The re3data database may be a helpful starting point in this regard, but journals may also consider mirroring the requirements of other journals in similar fields.